 Coming from the Chinese Fujian region, oolong tea is a tea variety in itself - neither black, nor green, known in France as the "blue tea."
 It has been cherished for centuries for its singular, smoky taste and health benefits.

-Like any tea, oolong consists of leaves of camellia sinensis which are dried, oxidized, rolled and heated following three century-old techniques.
+Like any tea, oolong consists of leaves of camellia sinensis, the tea plant, which are dried, oxidized, rolled and heated following three century-old techniques.

 What are the oolong tea health benefits?

 For centuries, numerous health benefits have been attributed to tea.
 Recent research seems to confirm these findings.

 Tea contains many elements that can have a beneficial impact on our health: polyphenols, flavonoids, fluor.
 It contains caffeine but in much smaller quantities than coffee and therefore, is not associated with the same health risks as coffee.